HIGH SCHOOL SUMMER CAMP

 TRAVEL INFO

-- Check-in at Gospel City Church (look for the tent!)
+• Check-in at Gospel City Church in Lobby Commons

 A text will be sent to all parents once we leave Camp Harvest and when we are 30 mins from the church.